powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 rpool/nexus/frequent@zfs-auto-snap_frequent-2018-10-01-2245   232K      -  6.18G  -
 ```

-Finally, to pull a snapshot back to the local system use the same `send` and `recv` ZFS sub-commands in the opposite direction:
+Finally, to pull a snapshot back to the local system use the same `send` and `recv` ZFS sub-commands in the opposite direction.

 ```shell
 sudo zfs send rpool/nexus/frequent@zfs-auto-snap_frequent-2018-10-01-2245 \